mpostol/OPC-UA-OOI/Networking/SemanticData/README_MQTTMapping.md

 ## Motivation

 Main goal of this document is to provide instruction on how to expand the transport layer for OOI Networking of the **Semantic Data** over the Message Queue Telemetry Transport (MQTT) to be compliant with the specification mentioned in the section *Normative references*.
 Implementation of the `Messages` exchange over the MQTT protocol is out of the scope of this project.
-The library is intentionaly designed to use any transport protocol meeting some basic requirements using external components.
-External components implementing MQTT connectivity can be seamlessly integrated with this SDK using dependency injection concept ilustrated by the following domain model:
+The library intentionally is designed to use any transport protocol meeting some basic requirements using external components.
+External components implementing MQTT connectivity can be seamlessly integrated with this SDK using dependency injection concept illustrated by the following domain model:

 ![](../../CommonResources/Media/DataManagementExternalLibraries.png)